frontogenesis/forecast_agent/README.md

 ## Understanding Your Crew

-The new_project Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+The Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ## Support